Anatomy Of Skateboard: A List Of 15 Skateboard Parts

 Grip tape is a sandpaper-based sheet used to cover your deck.
 They are attached to the deck by adhesives.
 Thanks to this, you will get enough friction to grip the deck.
 Your shoes won’t slide around your deck, and you will be safer during skateboarding.

-2nd park: The Truck
+2nd part: The Truck

 Trucks are the most important and complex parts of a skateboard.
 They are made of steel and usually last long.
 Its main goal is to maintain the wheels while rolling.
 This allows the skateboarder to turn, get into the air, flip, etc.